praneetmehta/cab-sharing-portal/README.md

  - view status of your own post on your dashboard
  - FACEBOOK  Login
  - responsive design (currently optimized only for desktop/laptop(1080p) screens...lots of horizontal scrolling in phones required)
+ - make seperate routes for showing listing of cabs and posting sharing request by seperating it from the user routes

 and much more....